18mr/18mr/communities/_posts/2021-11-16-EOYshirts.md

 author: "18 Million Rising Staff"
 blurb: "Two shirts inspired by the visionary leadership of our elders and ancestors."
 Tweet: “Two shirts inspired by the visionary leadership of our elders and ancestors.”
-facebook: “WTwo shirts inspired by the visionary leadership of our elders and ancestors.”
+facebook: “Two shirts inspired by the visionary leadership of our elders and ancestors.”
 permalink: /2021/11/2021-AL-shirts.html
 ---